crederauk/infra-guard-aws/use-cases.md

 ## Categorisation of testing scenarios

-- Network access from hostA to hostB
+- Network access from HostA to HostB
 - Host metrics
 - Host attributes

-### Network access from hostA to hostB
+### Network access from HostA to HostB

 - Ping (ICMP)
 - Access a port (TCP)